 This course introduces students to the world of threedimensional (3D) computer graphics and animation.
-The software package that is used in the class is Maya; the most widely used 3D content creation and animation software.
-Topics include curves and polygons, surfaces, lights, cameras, rendering, effects, and more.
+The software package used is Maya; the most widely used 3D content creation and animation software.
+Topics include curves and polygons, surfaces, lights, cameras, rendering, effects and more.
 (Fee: \$50.)